elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 * Sadly, you cannot change the mapping on an existing index.

-* You’d have to delete it, set up a new mapping, and re-index it.
+* You'd have to delete it, set up a new mapping, and re-index it.

 * Like the number of shards, this is something you should think about before importing data into your index.